vinceskahan/v5wiki/forecasting.md

   </body>
 </html>
 ```
-Optionally adjust the parameters in skin.conf:
+Optionally adjust the parameters in skin.conf (restart of weewx is not required):
 ```
 [Extras]
     [[forecast_iconic_settings]]
         source = WU
         num_days = 7
 ```
-Or set them in weewx.conf:
+Or set them in weewx.conf (restart of weewx is required):
 ```
 [StdReport]
     [[forecast]]